Seed Selection for Human-Oriented Image Reconstruction via Guided Diffusion: Related Work

 Research on scalable image coding for humans and machines has been explored.
-ICMH-FF \cite{ICMH-FF} combines two LIC models: one for machine vision and another for decoding additional information for humans.
-However, this approach requires transmitting a substantial amount of extra data.
+ICMH-FF \cite{ICMH-FF} combines two distinct LIC models: one optimized for machine vision, and another that decodes additional information for human perception.
+These two models are integrated by a feature fusion network, which enables the effective combination of features.
+Building upon this concept, FR-ICMH and PR-ICMH \cite{FR and PR} further improve compression performance by explicitly utilizing feature-level and pixel-level residuals between machine-oriented and human-oriented images, respectively.
+The processing flow of these conventional scalable codecs is shown in Fig. \ref{fig:conventional}(a).
+While these methods demonstrate high compression performance in objective quality metrics such as PSNR, they require the transmission of a substantial amount of additional data, which increases the total bitrate.